SolidOS/data-kitchen/README.md

 The Data Kitchen is a stand-alone desktop app that provides the user with a SolidOS (mashlib) Databrowser capable of private no-auth access to their own file system and also authenticated access to pods on any kind of Solid server.
 The current impelementation is an electron app that serves the local file system via a pre-provisioned Community-Solid-Server (CSS) with the SolidOS Databrowser as front end.
 See [pretty picture](./assets/Data-Kitchen.png) if you like visuals.

-**Note Bene** : This is using an unfinished, not yet fully tested branch of SolidOS that @jaxoncreed is updating to spec-compliant authentication flow.
-So expect (and please [report](https://github.com/solid/solidos/issues/40)) glitches.

 Please ping me (@jeff-zucker) in the chat or via issue with any problems or suggestions.

 ## Installing